Tomoki Hiwatashi: 2016–2017 season

-2017–2018 season
+2017–2018 season: Two Junior Grand Prix bronze

 Hiwatashi won two bronze medals on the 2017 JGP circuit at 2017 JGP Riga and 2017 JGP Egna.
 At the 2018 U.S. Championships, he placed fifteenth in the short program, seventh in the free skate, and twelfth overall.
 He finished seventh at the 2018 World Junior Championships in Sofia, Bulgaria.
 By the end of the season, he was training under Christine Krall and Damon Allen in Colorado.

-2018–2019 season
+2018–2019 season: World Junior champion & two Junior Grand Prix silver

 In September 2018, Hiwatashi won the silver medal at the 2018 JGP Canada, behind Petr Gumennik.
 He won another silver medal at his second event, the 2018 JGP Slovenia.
 These results qualified Hiwatashi to the 2018–19 Junior Grand Prix Final in Vancouver, Canada.
 He next competed on the senior level at the 2018 CS Alpen Trophy, where he won the bronze medal.
 Concluding the fall season at the Junior Grand Prix Final, he placed sixth overall after struggling in both programs.

 At the 2019 U.S. Championships, Hiwatashi won the Pewter medal.

 Due to US national champion Nathan Chen's schedule conflicting with the 2019 Four Continents Championships, Hiwatashi made his senior ISU Championship debut after being named to the Four Continents team with Vincent Zhou and Jason Brown.
 He set a new personal best score and placed eighth.

 In his final event of the season, Hiwatashi competed at the 2019 World Junior Championships alongside countrymen Alexei Krasnozhon and Camden Pulkinen.
 He placed second in the short program, briefly holding the junior world record until it was reclaimed minutes later by Pulkinen.
 In the free skate, he placed second behind Russian competitor Roman Savosin after cleanly landing a quadruple toe loop-triple toe loop combination but popping a second planned quadruple toe loop to a double toe loop.
 However, his strong placement in the short program combined with his performance in the free skate allowed him to claim victory overall, and he became the World Junior Champion, ahead of Savosin and bronze medalist Daniel Grassl of Italy.